Demonstration Informed Specification Search: Experiments

 \section{Experiments}

-In this section, we illustrate the effectiveness of DISS by having it search for a ground truth specification, represented as a DFA, given the expert demonstrations in the workspace from our motivating example (shown in Fig~\ref{fig:gw8x8}).
-This inference problem is derived from previous benchmarks proposed in~\cite{DBLP:conf/nips/Vazquez-Chanlatte18,DBLP:conf/cav/Vazquez-Chanlatte20}.
-As we expand on below, the key difference is that the representation classes in the prior work are much smaller, i.e., of sizes 930 and 14 tasks respectively.
-Here we shall work with all DFAs over the alphabet, $\Sigma = \{\redTile, \blueTile, \yellowTile, \brownTile, \square\}$.
-As previously discussed, this representation class grows super exponentially, e.g., there are many more than 100,000 DFAs with at most 4 states.

-To start, denote the (dotted) green path in Fig \ref{fig:gw8x8} that goes directly to $\yellowTile$ by $\trc_g$.
-Simiarly, denote the (solid) black path by $\trc_b$ that immediately slips into $\blueTile$, visits $\brownTile$, then proceeds towards $\yellowTile$.
+In this section, we illustrate the effectiveness of DISS by having it search for a ground truth specification, represented as a DFA, given the expert demonstrations, $\trc_b, \trc_g$, from our motivating example (shown in Fig~\ref{fig:gw8x8}).
+The (dotted) green path, $\trc_g$, goes directly $\yellowTile$.
+The (solid) black path, $\trc_b$, immediately slips into $\blueTile$, visits $\brownTile$, then proceeds towards $\yellowTile$.
 This path is incomplete, with a possible extension, $\suffix_b$, shown as a dotted line.
 The ground truth task is the right DFA in Fig~\ref{fig:target-dfa}.

-We consider two TIDP instances which vary the representation class and the provided demonstrations.
-These variants respectively illustrate that (i) the full specification can be learned given unlabeled complete demonstrations; and (ii) our method can be used to incrementally learn specifications from unlabeled incomplete demonstrations.
-In particular, we will show that DISS supports incorporating prior knowledge about the task, e.g., rules learned from natural language or prior demonstrations. \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Monolithic}: $\trc_g$ and $\trc_b\concat\suffix_b$ are provided as (unlabeled) \emph{complete} demonstrations.
-The representation class is MinDFA.
+We consider two specification inference problems by varying the representation class and the provided demonstrations.
+These variants respectively illustrate that (i) our method can be used to incrementally learn specifications from unlabeled incomplete demonstrations and (ii) the full specification can be learned given unlabeled complete demonstrations. \begin{enumerate}[noitemsep] \item \textbf{Monolithic}: $\trc_g$ and $\trc_b\concat\suffix_b$ are provided as (unlabeled) \emph{complete} demonstrations.
+The representation class is the set of DFAs over $\{\redTile, \yellowTile, \blueTile, \brownTile\}$, e.g., $\RepresentationClass_{reg}$ from Example~\ref{ex:conceptclass}.